daohu527/ndt_mapping/README.md

 ## Quick Start
 This is Baidu apollo offline mapping tool.

 ## Environment
 The environment for creating the map is as follows, you need to be equipped with lidar and GNSS(IMU+GPS).
 * RoboSense RS-LiDAR-32
 * GNSS
 * Apollo 5.0

+> Created branches with different apollo versions, please pull the branch based on the apollo version. eg: apollo 5.0 pull r5.0.0, apollo6.0 pull r6.0.0.

 ## Collect data
 First you need to collect the sensor data needed for mapping.
 If your vehicle has been installed with Apollo5.0, you can use below command to record the bag.